DeanLight/spannerlib/long_readme.md

 * note that we also import token definitions from lark's common module, it can be found here: https://github.com/lark-parser/lark/blob/master/lark/grammars/common.lark

-* [the introductory RGXlog tutorial](/tutorials/introduction.ipynb) can help you understand the features that this grammar provides.
+* [the introductory spanner_workbench tutorial](/tutorials/introduction.ipynb) can help you understand the features that this grammar provides.

 #### separation of the AST into standalone statements

-In the current implementation, while the session receives a whole RGXlog program (a jupyter notebook cell), it performs the semantic checks, optimizations, and execution on standalone statements.
+In the current implementation, while the session receives a whole spanner_workbench program (a jupyter notebook cell), it performs the semantic checks, optimizations, and execution on standalone statements.

 This greatly simplifies the implementation of the passes, as they don't have to keep track of previous statements.
 Instead, a pass can get the context it needs from the symbol table.